DevExpress-Examples/getting-started-with-devextreme-datagrid/README.md

 <!-- default badges end -->
 # Getting Started with DevExtreme DataGrid

 This repository stores the source code for the [Getting Started with DataGrid](https://js.devexpress.com/Documentation/Guide/UI_Components/DataGrid/Getting_Started_with_DataGrid/) tutorial.
+This tutorial shows how to add the DataGrid to a page, bind it to data, and configure its core features.